Geoforms - agricultural formations on the Bolivian Altiplano

 Above, still in the zone south-east of Lake Titicaca, some straight canals where the terrain is more suitable.

-parallel canals 1 furlong apart near Tiwanaku
+plot 1 furlong canals near Tiwanaku

 parallelcanal near Tiwanaku